tuobangli/DHR/README.md

-I sincerely acknowledge the insightful comments from the PNAS editor, which considerably elevating the lucidity and merit of this paper.
+I sincerely acknowledge the insightful comments from Peter Bickel, which considerably elevating the lucidity and merit of this paper.